-Corsair H115i AIO Hydro/Water Intel/AMD LED CPU Cooler
+Corsair H115i AIO Hydro/Water Intel/AMD RGB LED CPU Cooler

 Corsair Hydro Series H115i All-In-One Extreme Performance CPU Cooler with 280mm Radiator, 2x 140mm Fans, for Intel/AMD

 The H115i has Corsair Link software control built in.
 Just attach the included cable to a USB header on your motherboard and download the software from Corsair.com, then customize and monitor your temps, fan and pump speeds, and even the RGB LED logo on the coldplate.
 Features • Large 280mm Radiator: More cooling capacity for cases which have 280mm radiator mounts.

 • Improved Coldplate and Pump Design: Better efficiency gives you lower temperatures with less noise.